Temporally Identity-Aware SSD with Attentional LSTM: Introduction

-In this paper, we jointly design a identity-aware detector.
-Taking aim at detecting objects in temporally coherent vision, we propose a temporal detection model based on SSD, namely, temporal single-shot detector (TSSD).
-To integrate features through time, ConvLSTMs are employed for temporal information.
-Due to the pyramidal feature hierarchy for multi-scale detection, the SSD always generates a large body of visual features with multi-scale semantic information, thus we design a new structure including a low-level temporal unit as well as a high-level one (HL-TU) for their temporal propagation.
+As shown in Fig.~\ref{fig:intro}, our approach is able to detect objects across time and link them frame by frame using individual identities, and we call this kind of detection approach identity-aware detector.
+Aiming at detecting objects in videos, we propose a temporal detection model based on SSD, namely, temporal single-shot detector (TSSD).
+To integrate features across time, ConvLSTMs are employed for temporal information.
+Due to the pyramidal feature hierarchy for multi-scale detection, SSD always generates a large body of visual features with multi-scale semantic information, thus we design a new structure including a low-level temporal unit as well as a high-level one (LH-TU) for their temporal propagation.
 Furthermore, as for multi-scale feature maps, only a small part of visual features are related to objects.
 Thereby, attention mechanism is adopted for background suppression and scale suppression, then we propose an attentional ConvLSTM (AC-LSTM) module.
-Subsequently, an association objective is developed for sequence training.
-Finally, online tubelet analysis (OTA) will be carried out for identification.
-As a consequence, the TSSD-OTA achieves considerable detection and tracking performance for consecutive vision in terms of both precision and speed.
-Our proposed pipeline is schematically shown in Fig.~\ref{fig:intro}.
+Subsequently, an association objective and a multi-step method are developed for sequence training.
+Ultimately, an online tubelet analysis (OTA) is carried out for identification.
+As a consequence, the TSSD-OTA achieves considerably improved detection and tracking performance for consecutive vision in terms of both accuracy and speed.
 To the best of our knowledge, only few temporal one-stage detectors have been reported.
-Moreover, a real-time, online, and identify-aware detector is absent in existing detection frameworks.
-The contributions made in this paper are summarized as follows: \begin{itemize} \item We design an HL-TU structure to effectively propagate pyramidal feature hierarchy through time.
-Moreover, We propose an AC-LSTM module as a temporal analysis unit, in which useless information is reduced. \item An association loss function and training tricks are developed for temporal coherence.
-Specifically, our association loss does not require any extra ground truth labels (e.g., identity label). \item For identification, an OTA algorithm is exploited with low-level AC-LSTM, which can be treated as a siamese network \cite{bib:Siamese} through time. \item We achieve a considerably improved results on ImageNet VID dataset and 2DMOT15 dataset in terms of detection and tracking. \end{itemize}
+Moreover, a real-time, online, and identity-aware detector is absent in existing detection frameworks.
+The contributions made in this paper are summarized as follows: \begin{itemize} \item We design an LH-TU structure to effectively propagate pyramidal feature hierarchy across time.
+Moreover, we propose an AC-LSTM module as a temporal analysis unit, in which a temporal attention mechanism is designed for background suppression and scale suppression.
+Then, the corresponding training methods are developed for the TSSD. \item For identification, an OTA algorithm is exploited with the low-level AC-LSTM, which links detected objects frame by frame in a fairly fast speed. \item We achieve a considerably improved results on ImageNet VID dataset and 2DMOT15 dataset in terms of detection and tracking. \end{itemize}